SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-10-13-please-hold-on-to-your-wallet-when-you-hear-someone-claim-scrum-scales-linearly.md

 ---
 title: "Please Hold On To Your Wallet When You Hear Someone Claim That Scrum Scales Linearly"
+excerpt: "Be skeptical of anyone who tells you that nine Scrum teams will finish your product in one ninth the time.
+All else being equal, it's not going to happen."
 ---

 In 1975, Fred Brooks wrote "nine women can't make a baby in one month."
 And adding people to a late project only makes it later.